October 26, 2015

 Earlier this year at the 2015 International CES, we got a glimpse at some of the coolest new consumer electronics – from a telepresence robot to an artificially intelligent belt that adjusts to your comfort level throughout the day.
 Now almost a full year in, we find that these trends in consumer electronics haven’t changed – with increases in the application of things like artificial intelligence (AI), robotics, and virtual reality, the future of consumer gadgets seems closer to our 1980s sentiments involving robot companions, hoverboards, and immersive virtual reality environments.

 Below, we take a look at some of these consumer electronic trends, and reached out to various companies to provide a critical look at how such trends will affect our modern relationship with technology.
 This series on consumer electronics is brought to you in partnership with CEA.
-You can read the rest of the series here.

 Artificial Intelligence (AI)